Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

 Notice that in line **53** the DLL is loaded, in line **106** a pointer to the initialization function is retrieved, and in line **122** the latter is called with its return value recorded in the _Status_ variable.
 Failing to load the DLL or locate the specified initialiation function as well as that function returning an error will cause CsrParseServerCommandLine() to terminate immediately without proceeding to deal with the rest of the command line arguments.
 Following this logic, it is suggested to consult the csrss' list of loaded modules in order to dermine which _ServerDll_ entries were actually processed.
 Among those, the last one will be a likely culprit.
 Hold on!
 But in the case of an error _CsrLoadServerDll_ unloads the DLL (see line **146**) and, thus, it will no longer be on the list.
 Luckily for us, Windows maintains a DLL load history.
-Being able to track down the unloaded modules is useful for debugging and play a crucial role in memory forensics (and malware detection, in particular) as indicated in [this post](https://volatility-labs.blogspot.com/2013/05/movp-ii-22-unloaded-windows-kernel_22.html).
+Being able to track down the unloaded modules is useful for debugging and plays a crucial role in memory forensics (and malware detection, in particular) as indicated in [this post](https://volatility-labs.blogspot.com/2013/05/movp-ii-22-unloaded-windows-kernel_22.html).

 <div class="env-header">cdb: List of Unloaded Modules </div>
 {% highlight none linenos %}